LaunchCodeEducation/lchs/src/chapters/http/how-the-internet-works.rst

 .. index:: !
 IP address

 Every device connected directly or indirectly to the internet has its own numerical address, called an **IP address**.
-"IP" stands for *internet protocol*.
-The links we click on a webpage contain IP addresses, which identify the server we need to contact.
-Requests also include the address of our device.
+"IP" stands for *Internet Protocol*.
+When we click a link on a webpage, our computer identifies the IP address for the server we need to contact.
+Requests also include the address of our device, which tells the server where to send the response.

 Any time our request passes through a different device on its way to the server, that device adds its own IP address to the request.
 Think of this like a trail